Jin Jin (musician): Career

 In 2018 her co-write with Raye & Jax Jones "You Don't Know Me" was nominated for a BRIT Award, and has now racked up upwards of 400 million streams.
 She recently picked up a BMI award for "Home With You" by Madison Beer.
 Other notable recent successes include "Lullaby" by Sigala and Paloma Faith, which was in the top 10 biggest songs of 2018 and went Platinum in the UK, and "Alien" by Jonas Blue and Sabrina Carpenter which reached #1 on the Billboard Dance Chart.

-Jin Jin has collaborated with a host of international producers and artists such as Stephen Di Genius, Fraser T. Smith, Toby Gad, Diplo, and David Guetta, and artists Jess Glynne, Jax Jones, RAYE, Paloma Faith & Sigala.
-Further collaborations include Jonas Blue & Sabrina Carpenter, Madison Beer, Yebba, Sean Paul, Rita Ora, Clean Bandit, Nina Nesbitt, Craig David, Gary Barlow and most recently break-through artists Hailee Steinfeld and Becky G Jin Jin recently co-wrote the 2021 UEFA Champions League x Pepsi anthem ‘Rotate’ by Burna Boy and Becky G.
+Jin Jin has collaborated with a host of international producers and artists such as Stephen Di Genius, Fraser T. Smith, Toby Gad, Diplo, and David Guetta, and artists Jess Glynne, Jax Jones, Raye, Paloma Faith & Sigala.
+Further collaborations include Jonas Blue & Sabrina Carpenter, Madison Beer, Yebba, Sean Paul, Rita Ora, Clean Bandit, Nina Nesbitt, Craig David, Gary Barlow and most recently break-through artists Hailee Steinfeld and Becky G Jin Jin co-wrote the 2021 UEFA Champions League x Pepsi anthem ‘Rotate’ by Burna Boy and Becky G, and Jax Jones 'Phases' which featured on the Pokémon 25th Anniversary Soundtrack in 2021.

 In 2015 Bennett set up her own publishing company, Raggamuffin Music, in conjunction with Bucks Music Group.
 A few years later she set up Jinsing, a label and management company with a publishing arm that is a joint venture with Universal Music Publishing.
 She recently won the Music Creative Award at the UK's Women In Music event.
 The award was presented to her by long time friend and collaborator Jess Glynne.
 Jin Jin is now also a Senior A&R manager at Parlophone Records and joined the board of Directors of The Ivors Academy in 2020.